-- ✓ Introduction and background
+- $\checkmark$ Introduction and background

 - ✓ Outline of challenge or opportunity

 - ✓ Aims and objectives

-- \checkmark Identification of measurable improvements and benefits to the organisation
+- $\checkmark$ Identification of measurable improvements and benefits to the organisation

-- Evidence of consultation and engagement of stakeholders
+- ✓ Evidence of consultation and engagement of stakeholders

 - Analysis of costs and commercial context

 - Legislative requirements explained and adhered to

 - ✓ Evidence of effective research

 - ✓ Justified recommendations for implementation

 - ✓ Proposed timeframes for implementation

-Once the project proposal has been approved by the independent end assessor at the independent end assessment planning meeting, the apprentice will be required to undertake their project, which must be presented to the independent end assessor within the three month end assessment period.
-The presentation will take place in a controlled environment either on or offsite.
+Once the project proposal has been approved by the independent end assessor, the apprentice will be required to undertake their project, which must be presented to the independent end assessor within the four month end assessment period.
+The presentation will take place in a controlled environment either on or off-site.
 A 'controlled environment' is defined as a quiet room, away from the normal place of work with access to all the equipment the apprentice requires to deliver the presentation.
 The apprentice will have 30 minutes to deliver the presentation to include time for questions and answers at the end.
 An employer representative can be present during the presentation as an observer only and will not interact with the assessment activity.